wmd0701/Jupyter-on-Euler/README.md

 Further more, the script requires that there is a Python installation available, which is usually included in the Linux distribution or Mac OS.

 ## Using SSH keys with non-default names
-Since the reopening of Euler and Leonhard Open after the cyber attack in May 2020, we recommend to the cluster users to use SSH keys.
-We recommend to use different keys for Euler and Leonhard Open, with according names
+Since the reopening of Euler after the cyber attack in May 2020, we recommend to the cluster users to use SSH keys.
+We recommend to use different keys for Euler, with according names

 ```
 $HOME/.ssh/id_ed25519_euler